Skip to content

 If you ran a test batch or a specific project that is now complete, you can delete those specific entries:

-simmate engine delete --tag test-runs --confirm
+simmate compute delete --tag test-runs --confirm

 Note